Reference: Chapter 1. Resnick (2005).

 Proposition 1.2 The containment between two sets can be equivalently written in terms of indicator functions:

 Proof.
-In order to prove the results in Proposition 1.2, let’s start by assuming and let’s distinguish two main cases.
+Let’s start by assuming and let’s distinguish two main cases.

 - Assuming implies that , and therefore one have an equality .